YKW-Modding/yo-docs/modding-resources/phase.md

 # Phase
 Phase (not to be confused with `QuestPhase` - which is 8-bit and denotes Quest progress) is a large unsigned 32-bit integer (a number between 0 and 4,294,967,295) which combined with events and flags serves to tell the game how far you are into the story.
 The current phase can be obtained in Conds via the function `GetPhase()`.
-The following sub-pages will list the phase boundaries and what part of the story they belong to.
+The phase is split into two numbers, the chapter number and the subphase; when `GetPhase` is called it returns `(ChapterNo * 1000) + SubPhase`.
+The following sub-pages will, for each game, list the phase boundaries and what part of the story they belong to.